PeterLuschny/table/README.md

+# The objectives of this library.

+The library aims to provide the ~100 most interesting integer triangles listed in the OEIS.

-# For users:
+# Installation:

-Installation: Following the advice of https://stackoverflow.com/a/16196400
+Following the advice of https://stackoverflow.com/a/16196400

 Query in your shell: